lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/m1m3004_hp_timeline_El_40.png

-   Figure 7.
    Transition of the measured forces on each hard point when the TMA is at el=40deg.

 .. figure:: /_static/Force_displacement_salidx_100034_El_40.png
    :scale: 45 %

-   Figure 8. :math:`\Delta`\Displacement versus measured forces for each phase during the hard point breakaway test when the TMA is at el=40 deg.
+   :math:`\Delta`\Displacement versus measured forces for each phase during the hard point breakaway test when the TMA is at el=40 deg.

 .. figure:: /_static/Force_displacement_fitting_residual_salidx_100034_El_40.png

-   Figure 9.
    (Left) :math:`\Delta`\Displacement versus measured forces for each phase during the hard point breakaway test fit with error function (the TMA at el=40deg).
 (Right) The residual, a difference between data and error function, with respect to :math:`\Delta`\displacement

 HP Test at el 20 deg